garrett-sutton/garrett-sutton.github.io/_drafts/weekend-w-gwen.md

 makes sure Gwen is off to a good start in the morning, takes inventory of the milk situation, and provides a real break when she arrives home.
-And nighttime is a whole separate beast.
+And nighttime is another story.
 Grace typically goes into Gwen's room to console her when she wakes up in the middle of the night.
 Any time Gwen is going through a